zkmkarlsruhe/bias-workshop/README.md

 #### 5 Explore bias using the Fairness Indicators tool
 When the code has finally evaluated you should see a window at the bottom of the *Train & Evaluate* section.

 Using this window we can explore the performance of our recently trained neural network.
 Please select different metrics on the left.
-By hovering of a metric with your mouse you should see an explanation of it.
+By hovering over a metric with your mouse you should see an explanation of it.

 You may want to discuss the following questions:
-- Which group is at risk for which metric?
+- Which group has an disadvantage?
 - Which metric is most important to you?
-- What may cause the gap?
+- What may cause the gap between the groups?

 #### 6 Optional: try it yourself by taking a selfie
 If there is some time left for you, you can play around by looking at the outcome of some test images or by taking a selfie.

+Keep in mind that the model has went through all necessary steps to perform good on real world data.
+This last step is just for demonstration purposes.

 Additional Resources
 --------------------